donovand95/STEIN_model/README.md

 To run the model, open and run the code "master_script_STEIN."
 The scripts will generate a sequence of output files.
 The model can take some time for each individual evaluation, depending on the integration time (total model time) input.

 Figures corresponding to those in the publicaiton can be generated using the "plotting_functions" script.
-A test dataset from which figures in the accompanying publication are generated is included in the folder "test_dataset" and can be used to generate the figures from the manuscript.
+A test dataset from which figures in the accompanying publication are generated is included in the zipped file "Dennis_and_Scherler_2021_test_dataset.zip" and can be used to generate the figures from the manuscript.

 Files in the test dataset are divided according to the scenario type.
 Files within the correction_test_dataset folder and stochastic_outputs folders are “Scenario Output Files”, the following row/column naming conventions apply: